-During the Revolutionary War, Exeter was the state capital, and it was here amid intense patriotic fervor that the first state constitution and the first Declaration of Independence from Great Britain were put to paper.
+During the Revolutionary War, Exeter was the state capital, and it was here amid intense patriotic fervor that the first state constitution and the first Colonial Declaration of Independence from Great Britain were put to paper.
 These days Exeter shares more in appearance and personality with Boston's blue-blooded satellite communities than the rest of New Hampshire—indeed, plenty of locals commute to Beantown.
-Cheerful cafés, coffeehouses, and shops with artisan-made wares make up this bustling town center.
+Cheerful cafés, coffeehouses, and shops with artisanal wares make up this bustling town center.

 THE GREAT AMERICAN VACATION

 Eager to explore the U.S.?
 Our trip finder will help you find the perfect destination.More